8 DPO Symptoms: What to Expect and When to Test

 If you are experiencing some bleeding but it is heavier than your normal period, you might want to reach out to your doctor as this could be a sign of something serious.
 This is especially true if the heavy bleeding is accompanied by other concerning symptoms such as a fever, chills, and extreme pain.

 Headaches are another common symptom during the very early stages of pregnancy.
-While it is not known for certain the cause of these headaches, many medical professionals often attribute them to simply changes in hormones and blood levels.
+While it is not known for certain the cause of these headaches, many medical professionals often attribute them to simple changes in hormones and blood levels.

 To prevent and manage any pregnancy-related headaches, you can try the following tips: